api2cart/typescript-angular-sdk/CustomerApi.md

 const apiInstance = new CustomerApi(configuration);

 const request: CustomerApiCustomerListRequest = {
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Retrieves customers specified by ids (optional)
+  ids: "24,25",
+    // Retrieve entities starting from the specified id. (optional)
+  sinceId: "56",
+    // The numeric ID of the customer list in Demandware. (optional)
+  customerListId: "exampleListId",
+    // Customer group_id (optional)
+  groupId: "3",
+    // Retrieves customers specified by store id (optional)
+  storeId: "1",
+    // Defines category\'s visibility status (optional)
+  avail: false,
+    // Entity search that is specified by some value (optional)
+  findValue: "mail@gmail.com",
+    // Customer search that is specified by field (optional)
+  findWhere: "email",
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)